oroinc/documentation/user_guide/zendesk.rst

   OroCRM case details will also be updated in the course of the nearest synchronization.
 - If some ticket details of an OroCRM case have been changed after the initial synchronization, the corresponding Zendesk ticket details will also be updated automatically (if the two-way synchronization is enabled).
-- If the same details have been updated in a related Zendesk ticket and OroCRM case and the two-way synchronization is enabled, the synchronization priority settings will be applied.
+- If the same details have been updated in a related Zendesk ticket and OroCRM case, and the two-way synchronization is enabled, the synchronization priority settings will be applied.